Cynarina lacrymalis: Biology

-This coral orientates itself so that its cup surface is parallel to the surface to which it is fastened and it sways with the water movement.
+Cynarina lacrymalis orientates itself so that its cup surface is parallel to the surface to which it is fastened, and sways with the water's flow.
 During the day, the mantle tissues absorb water and swell up.
 This increases the area exposed to the light and may double the coral's diameter.
 The zooxanthellae are photosynthetic and use sunlight to create organic compounds.
 These provide most of the coral's energy needs.
 However, during the night, the tentacles of the polyp are extended to trap planktonic particles floating past and these supplement the nutrition it obtains from photosynthesis.

 This coral is a hermaphrodite and reproduces by releasing eggs and sperm into the water where fertilisation takes place.
+Cynarina lacrimosa begins sex cell development in late summer, around August, and spawns in April.
+The coral's gonads are contained in the mesentery, but not kept separate.
+The species produces a large amount of oocytes per polyp compared to others in the same habitats.
 The planula larvae which emerge from the eggs are planktonic and eventually settle on the seabed to undergo metamorphosis into juvenile polyps.
 Under conditions of poor light, the coral sometimes reproduces asexually, part of the disc becoming detached and growing into a new individual.

 Use in aquaria

-Cynarina lacrymalis is a hardy coral, tolerant of various environmental conditions, and is suitable for use in a mixed aquarium.
-It should be firmly secured because when it is swollen with water it becomes heavy.
-It needs moderate light to provide conditions where its zooxanthellae can flourish and should also be target fed with brine shrimps, cyclops, rotifers, daphnia or other zooplankton.
+Cynarina lacyrmalis as a species is used in aquaria.
+It has been propagated in captivity and is relatively easy to care for, though its slow growth rate makes it a niche species and rather expensive.
+In captivity, the species needs moderate light and can be supplementally fed with meaty foods like brine shrimp, krill, or chunks of fish.
+The species is not aggressive but should be kept away from other corals as it could be overtaken.